-Classic Action Motorcycle Sports (CAMS) are delighted to announce The Mike Pero Southern Classic, which will take place over the weekend of December 2-4 at Levels Raceway in Timaru.
+Classic Action Motorcycle Sports (CAMS) are delighted to announce The Mike Pero Southern Classic, which will take place over the weekend of Friday 30th november to Sunday 2nd December 2018 at Levels Raceway in Timaru.

 Classic motorcycles include motorcycles from as early as 1920 vintage through to 1996, and a variety of these machines will compete in front of the South Canterbury crowd